 System security with the i2 Connect gateway

-You can configure three different aspects of security in a deployment of i2 Analyze with the i2 Connect gateway.
-You can secure the connection between the gateway and a connector; you can restrict which i2 Analyze users can run the queries that connectors implement; and you can write your connectors so that users must authenticate before they can run queries.
+Three separate mechanisms govern different aspects of security in a deployment of i2 Analyze with the i2 Connect gateway.
+You can secure the connection between the gateway and a connector; you can restrict which i2 Analyze users can run the queries that connectors implement; and connectors themselves can require users to authenticate before they can run queries.

 You can use client-authenticated SSL communication to secure the connection between the i2 Connect gateway and a connector.
 For more information, see Client-authenticated Secure Sockets Layer with i2 Connect.